malfattti/garden/The Craft of Research.md

 		- look for questions that may help you look at your topic in a new way.
 		- avoid this kind of questions:
 			- their answer is settled --> questions with how and why may lead to further thinking on the topic
-			- there answers would be merely speculative
+			- their answers would be merely speculative
-			-
+			- their answers are dead ends
-			-
+	- Once you have a few promising questions, try to combine them into larger ones